Cork and Knife

 Somewhere between a pancake, a crepe and a popover, Dutch Babies are a cinch to make and absolutely heavenly to eat.
 They’re also extremely versatile.
 We filled ours with Matt’s homemade Lemon Curd and a handful of fresh blueberries (but using a good jarred brand wouldn’t be a crime).
 Once berries are out of season, a squirt of fresh lemon juice and a drizzle of maple syrup would work just as well.

-Traditionally Dutch Babies are made in a large cast iron skillet and cut into slices but as soon as we received this pair of Victoria Cookware 6 1/2 inch skillets, we knew we wanted to make individual ones.
+Traditionally Dutch Babies are made in a large cast iron skillet and cut into slices but as soon as we found this pair of 6-1/2 inch ones we knew we wanted to make individual ones.
 P.S. – I love these pans and can’t wait to make all sorts of goodies in them (Mini potato hash and eggs!
 Mini berry cobblers!
 Mini baked eggs in creamy kale!).

 Of course you can make a single, large pancake in a 10 inch skillet and divide it up.
 If you don’t have cast iron (get some!) any heavy-bottomed, oven-safe pan would work.
 The batter itself isn’t very sweet so it will work with either savory or sweet fillings.